POST /user/items/remove

 String | No |

-The user token associated with the User data is being requested for.
+The user token associated with the user for which data is being requested.
 This field is used only by customers with pre-existing integrations that already use the |

 client_id |